 Aankhon mein ghuli khamoshi se

 He says he is enchanted by her fragrance.
 He is enthralled by the silence of her eyes.
-He is showing a reverence and admiration, symbolized by the lighting of the lamps in the monastery.
-He looks at her with a deep reverence in his eyes.
+He is showing reverence and admiration, symbolized by the lighting of the lamps in the monastery.
+He looks at her with deep reverence in his eyes.
 She is his aarzoo.
 This is the fourth stage of love — akidat.